Improving the quality of your non-funded film

 Nothing in post production will replace a proper white balance on set, and not doing this will lower the production value of your film.
 This could be the difference between getting your film selected at a festival for screening or you getting that email that says 'the competition was very high this year and unfortunately your film has not been selected'.

 4 – Lighting.
 If you don’t have the budget for lights, you can use normal household lights and table lamps to light the set.
 A tip here to control variations in colour temperature is to swap light bulbs out to even colour temperature prior to white balancing the camera.
 With normal household lighting, you will see the colour temperature difference from room to room, with some lights looking orange and others looking blue or white.
 Aim for white light and use daylight light bulbs.
-We also found that some energy bulbs can cause banding, and we have avoided this by swapping the energy bulbs out for old fashioned tungsten ones, and using coloured bulbs that matched the colour palette of the film to make the colour grade look better.
+We also found that some energy bulbs can cause banding, and we have avoided this by swapping the energy bulbs out for old fashioned tungsten ones, changing the camera mode, and using coloured bulbs that matched the colour palette of the film to make the colour grade look better.

 5 – Focus and composition.
 It is very easy to set the camera up in the corner of the room and capture all the action.
 Consider close ups and cut aways to supplement your story telling, or to convey a feeling; and when you are outside, try experimenting with extra wide shots.
 In your lens arsenal the basics should include an 18-55mm and 80-135mm zoom.
 I also keep a couple of 50mm primes and a 28mm prime to hand.